 We’ve discussed all the benefits of having a humidifier, but how do you make the choice to invest in a whole-home humidifier instead of a single-room humidifier?

-Although you can implement single-room humidifiers to boost the humidity in certain areas of your home, this approach is not the most efficient.
+Although you can implement single-room humidifiers to increase the humidity in certain areas of your home, this approach is not the most efficient.

-If you’d like to know more about improving your home’s comfort and heating efficiency this winter, call Service Experts Heating & Air Conditioning at or arrange an appointment online for a free home air quality and comfort analysis.
+If you’d like to know more about increasing your home’s comfort and heating efficiency this winter, call Service Experts Heating & Air Conditioning at 866-397-3787 or arrange an appointment online for a free home air quality and comfort analysis.